Ready To Pedal?

 Learning to ride a bike is tricky so it is worth considering if your child is developmentally ready for this progression.
 Pedalling and steering whilst maintaining balance is massively multitasking for a young child.
 If your child is struggling it may not be that pedalling is too difficult.
 It is sometimes the case that whilst they’ve mastered their Balance Bike they don’t quite have the coordination to balance and push the pedals at the same time.

 Don’t worry if your child has outgrown their Balance Bike and isn’t quite ready to pedal yet.
-You don’t need to purchase a bigger Balance Bike, our First Pedal bikes are a fantastic option as a larger Balance Bike, all you have to do is take the pedals off.
+You don’t need to purchase a bigger Balance Bike, our First Pedal bikes are a fantastic short term option as a larger Balance Bike, all you have to do is take the pedals off.

 Yas, the founder of Mini Bikers, feels that when it comes to riding a pedal bike if they are progressing from a Balance Bike the transition is a lot easier.